pmgassin/SHS_simulation/README.md

 **********************************************************************************
-#    PySHS V2.2 - An open source software about Second Harmonic Scattering
+#    PySHS V2.3 - An open source software about Second Harmonic Scattering
 #   developed at Institut Charles Gerhardt Montpellier - ENSCM
 #   Dr Pierre-Marie GASSIN
 #   Dr Gassin GASSIN
-#    (september 2023)
+#    (June 2024)
 #
 #   This program is free software: you can redistribute it and/or modify
 #   it under the terms of the GNU General Public License as published by